-In addition to such comparisons, ENCODE data may also be integrated to provide contexts for genomic variation.
-For instance, cancer variants may be best understood in in the context of sa background or null mutational model.
-However, it is challenging to develop a background mutation rate model (BMR) for measuring somatic recurrence in cancer; the somatic mutation process can be influenced by numerous confounders, which can result in false conclusions if not appropriately corrected.
-Researchers have suggested various regression approaches to integrate genomic features for accurate BMR calibrations (ref).
-ENCODE has dramatically increased available BMR-associated features from less than 200 to over 2,000.
-HereConsistently, we show in Figure 1 that simple integration of these data sets (using negative binomial regression) provides progressively more accurate BMR estimates.
-One key finding is that even after ten or more features are added to the model, more data still improves performance.
-This suggests the value of the large ENCODE corpus in modeling the mutation process intumors.
+In addition to such comparisons, ENCODE data may also be integrated to provide insight related to SNVs.
+For instance, cancer variants may be best understood in the context of recurrence analysis by comparison against a background mutation rate model (BMR).
+However, it is challenging to develop such model with high accuracy because the somatic mutation process can be influenced by numerous confounders, which can result in false conclusions if not appropriately corrected.
+Researchers have suggested various approaches to integrate genomic features for accurate BMR calibrations (ref).
+ENCODE has dramatically increased available features, especially histone modifications and replication timing, from less than 200 to over 2,000.
+This is particularly valuable because cancer cells are usually highly heterogeneous and thus are not necessarily matched by a single cell type in all assays.
+We show in Figure 1 that simple integration of these data sets by a negative binomial regression consistently provides progressively more accurate BMR estimates, and the estimation performance still improves even after ten or more features are added to the model.

-An extended & compact annotation and its applications in cancer
+Linking compact individual annotations to form an extended gene

-From the wealth of the ENCODE experiments in the data-rich cell lines, we constructed a deep, integrated annotation with two key characteristics – 1) it is compact to more precisely enrich in functional sites, and 2) it extends the conventional gene annotation by linking the discontinuous noncoding regulatory regions to genes.
-Different from conventional gene annotations, which are uniformly defined across cell types, extended gene annotations are highly dynamic and may considerably change from cell to cell.
-This may benefit the statistical power of many variant analyses in cancer.
+From the wealth of the ENCODE experiments in data-rich cell types, we constructed a deep, integrated annotation with two key characteristics – 1) the individual noncoding elements are compactly defined to more precisely locate true functional sites, and 2) these discontinuous regulatory regions are precisely linked to genes to form the extended gene definitions.
+Different from conventional gene annotations, which are uniformly defined across cell types, our extended gene definitions are highly dynamic and may change considerably across cell types.
+In contrast with conventional efforts to provide annotations as comprehensive as possible, our annotation may improve the statistical power of many analyses in cancer.

-fromaspects to reduces out of allto eIn the former pathsect. xxx). ersect. xxx[[reword but be sure to metion 2 things]] [[dict-core]] Intuitively, increasing the number of bases in an annotation, either by increasing the number of annotations or by increasing the size of the annotations, tends to decrease power.
-The latter is simply from the multiple testing burden that one has in many contexts.
-Thus, it's quite useful to restrict down to a core set of annotations for many calculations.
-Our annotation is compact because we defined “core” regions of individual regulatory elements that are enriched for functional sites and that reduce false positives rates via strict quality control (see suppl.
-Inpathionlevels s

-sect. xxx).
-Practically speaking, these compact core regions can be defined either by incorporating novel advanced assays such as eCLIP and STARR-seq, or integrating over tens of functional assays, such as DNase-seq and ChIP-seq (see suppl. sect. xxx).
-In addition to reducing the number of annotations, advanced assays such as eCLIP can be used to "trim down" larger annotations, potentially providing reduced genomic coverage in this fashion as well (see suppl.). [[dict-starr]] For example, in order to define distal regulatory elements, we integrated up to ten Histone Mark experiments, integrating the shape of these Histone Marks using a support factor machine approach (ee supplement).
-Then we intersected these elements with positive scores from a STARR-seq experiment.
-This resulted in a short list of highly accurate enhancers.
-We have shown that such an annotation can effectively reduce the noise-to-signal ratio and reduce multiple test correction burden to achieve a better power for various analyses.
+First, it is natural to increase power by reducing the level of noise in an annotation in two ways: decreasing multiple test burden by removing false positive elements, or defining regions with higher resolution by removing nonfunctional nucleotides per element.
+According to the former approach, we performed strict quality control of our annotation by deep integration (see supplements).
+For example, to define distal regulatory elements, we integrated the shape of up to ten histone modification ChIP-seq experiments per cell type using a support vector machine approach (see suppl. sect. xxx).
+Then we intersected these elements with positive scores from STARR-seq experiments.
+This resulted in a shorter list of enhancers with high accuracy (see suppl. sect. xxx).
+Related to the latter approach to increasing power, we restricted individual annotated elements down to a core set of annotations enriched for functional sites by incorporating novel advanced assays such as eCLIP.
+As a result, our annotations are shorter in length but higher in degree of sequence conservation (see supplement).